FOGProject/fog-docs/docs/management/user-management.md

 -

-    To create a new account click on the \"New User\" button on the left hand side of the page.
+    To create a new account click on the "New User" button on the left hand side of the page.

     :   -